alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 I was shuttled to the ER in the middle of the night.
 The pain was unbearable.
 I was even held an extra night.

-Injuries suck.
+Injuries are awful.
 We all hear about the pain.
 The rehab.
 The setbacks.

 But what no one talks about is the grief.